app-project1/fake-caller-app/README.md

 * Contact List (Stream)
    * User can view a list of contacts.
+* Contact Actions (Detail) (or a popup screen within contact list?)
+   * User can initiate a fake outgoing call.
+   * User can schedule an incoming call.
 * Outgoing Call Activity (Detail)
    * User can make a fake call to one contact and view "Calling" screen.
    * User can get fake responses during the call.